-This is an academically rigorous higher-level English course that incorporates topics and literary texts which reflect the potential content and skills equivalent to first-year university English courses.
+This is an academically rigorous English course that incorporates topics and literary texts which reflect the potential content and skills equivalent to first-year university English courses.
 Students should be highly motivated and have a genuine interest in the history of English literature and the English language.
 The course places a heavy emphasis on plays, novels, and poetry, but also incorporates the study of non-fiction prose and shorter fiction prose works.
-Course material draws largely from a foundation of texts in the literary canon, leading to an exploration of contemporary texts.
-Through the close reading of selected texts, students consider a work's structure, style, and themes, as well as such smaller scale elements as the use of figurative language, imagery, symbolism, and tone.
-Students are encouraged to write the Advanced Placement examination in May for the possible granting of advanced credit.
+Course material draws largely from a foundation of texts in the literary canon, but also explores many contemporary texts.
+Throughout the course, students will consider a work's structure, style, and themes, as well as smaller scale elements such as the use of figurative language, imagery, symbolism, and tone.
+Although essay writing is a main focus, in-class discussions will be instrumental in building interpretative skills.

+Students are encouraged to write the Advanced Placement examination in May for the possible granting of college or university course credit.
 This is a combined course with English Studies 12; students should register only for the course code indicated above.